-By product systems, we understand a constellation where several individual products work together in order to perform (a) certain function(s).
+We propose to define a product system as a constellation of individual products where several individual products work together in order to perform (a) certainfunction(s).
 Examples are:

 - Heating systems: one or several heat generator(s) such as boilers or solar thermal panels are combined with controls, a heat storage device, a circulator, ductwork, radiators, and valves, in order to heat an indoor space.
-The system involved in indoors space heating can also be understood in an even broader sense, including elements of the building shell such as insulation, doors, windows, and even the architecture and orientation of the building. - Lighting systems: In order to light rooms according to the needs of the users, lamps and luminaires are combined with cables, switches, and in some cases, automation.

-• Motor systems: Electrical motors are typically part of a larger system that include a motor, an electrical control system, a mechanical load, and may also include a variable-speed drive (VSD).
+The system involved in indoors space heating can also be understood in an even broader sense, including elements of the building shell such as insulation, doors, windows, and even the architecture and orientation of the building. - Lighting systems: In order to light rooms according to the needs of the users, lamps and luminaires are combined with cables, switches, and in some cases, automation. - Motor systems: Electrical motors are typically part of a larger system that include a motor, an electrical control system, a mechanical load, and may also include a variable-speed drive (VSD).